LlGC-jop/universalviewer/PATH.md

   1. Content type has changed - creates a new handler
   2. Content type is the same - calls `set()` on the Content Handler

-## Content Handler
+## Content Handler & Extension

-Like the UniversalViewer class, Content Handlers *extend BaseContentHandler*
+Content Handlers *extend BaseContentHandler*

 This section will mainly focus on the `IIIFContentHandler` class.

+It also covers the creation and configuration of Extensions, as the code for these is quite tightly coupled.

+### Choosing the Content Handler

-THe key part of this class is `_init()`, which in turn calls `set()`, which the (on the first load) calls `_reload()`.
+The constructor calls `_init()`, which in turn calls `set()`, which then (if first load) calls `_reload()`.

+After `set()`, `resize()` is called which calls `extension.resize()`.

-The _reload function uses Manifold and Manifesto to parse the manifest, and based on the media type, rendering format, or external resource type found in the IIIF manifest, it selects an appropriate UV extension (e.g., OpenSeadragon, PDF, etc.).
+`_reload()` uses Manifold and Manifesto to parse the manifest, and based on the media type, rendering format, or external resource type found in the IIIF manifest, selects an appropriate UV extension (e.g., OpenSeadragon, PDF, etc.) to load.

+### Loading the Extension

-The relevant Extension class is then dynamically imported.
+The relevant Extension class is dynamically imported and instantiated.

-When an extension is instantiated its config comes initially from `defaultConfig` at `./config/config.json`.

-This config file contains markers prefixed with `$` which are used for replacing locale strings
+#### Extension default config

+Each extension has its own `./config/config.json` file.
+These configs appear to cover most of the basics required to configure the UV, plus anything relevant as a default for that extension and the modules/components it uses.

+#### Config loading & localisation

- and `_loadAndApplyConfigToExtension()` is called.
+After the extension is created, `_loadAndApplyConfigToExtension()` is called.

-When

- This loads the relevant config file for the current locale
+This first calls `BaseExtension#loadConfig()` which then calls `BaseExtension#translateLocale()` to load the relevant locale file from `src/locales` and replace translation markers with the correct language strings in the extension's default config.

+This config is then returned to the Content Handler which then passes it to `BaseExtension#configure()` which resolves any configs passed externally via the "**configure**" event and merges them with config, overwriting any existing values.

-Finally, in _createExtension, the IIIFContentHandler is assigned as the extension's extensionHost, the data variable from init is set in the extension, as is the Manifesto Helper object.
+Finally, in `_createExtension`, the `IIIFContentHandler` is assigned as the extension's `extensionHost`, the `data` variable that now contains the full config is set in the extension, as is the Manifesto `Helper` object.

+Config is now available in the extension as `this.data.config.options|modules`.

 ### YouTubeContentHandler

+TODO: Any differences between this and IIIFContentHandler apart from the obvious (manifest)

 ## Extension

+## Modules

+TODO: Document each module, what it does, which events it interacts with, and what dependencies it has.

+## Components

+TODO

+## Events

+### External

+TODO: Refer back to `BaseContentHandler#on()` and `#fire()` plus document when/where called.

+### Internal (IIIF)

+TODO: Document IIIF Events, how and where they're defined/registered, subscribed to, and published & called.

+Refer to PubSub class in IIIFContentHandler

+### YouTube

+## Config

+### Loading from LocalStorage

+### Dynamically updating at runtime

+TODO: e.g. changing animation setting - which events are triggered etc.